felixgborrego/hackday-reactive-api/README.md

 ## Acknowledgment

-This projects has been developed as a part of a Hackday for Daft.ie
+This prototype has been developed as a part of a Hackday for Daft.ie